BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 Beanstalk Farms is still exploring the technical implications here, but we believe Conversion functionality is crucial to Beanstalk’s stability and expect to launch with this enabled.

+> What if I had Withdrawn assets at the time of the exploit?

+Withdrawn assets will be treated as Circulating assets (as if the Withdrawal timer had elapsed).
+Circulating assets are subject to the same vesting schedule as Deposited assets.

+> How will the Weather change after the Barn Raise?

+Beanstalk will Unpause with the pre-exploit Weather.

 **Governance**
 --------------